Skip to Main Content

 Introduction

-Digital Preservation Services is part of the work of the Preservation Department, which is responsible for supporting the Library's mission by ensuring continued access to collections through proactive stewardship, specialized expertise, and collaboration with partners at Yale and other institutions.
+Digital Preservation is part of the work of the Preservation Department, which is responsible for supporting the Library's mission by ensuring continued access to collections through proactive stewardship, specialized expertise, and collaboration with partners at Yale and other institutions.

 What is Digital Preservation?